T-amairi/IOTA/README.md

 # IOTA Simulation using OMNeT++

 This git is a decentralized simulation of [IOTA](https://www.iota.org/) which is a crypto-currency using [OMNeT++](https://omnetpp.org/).
 It implements two kind of modules : the malicious ones that can launch an attack and the honest ones representing the regular user.

-For better performance, the simulation uses OpenMP for multithreading.
+## Topologies

 This simulation can use several topologies: